Live in Vienna (King Crimson album)

-Live in Vienna, or Live in Vienna, December 1st, 2016, is a triple-disc live album by the English progressive rock band King Crimson, originally released in a limited capacity in Japan as Live in Vienna 2016 + Live in Tokyo 2015 on 27 September 2017.
+Live in Vienna, or Live in Vienna, December 1, 2016, is a triple-disc live album by the English progressive rock band King Crimson, originally released in a limited capacity in Japan as Live in Vienna 2016 + Live in Tokyo 2015 on 27 September 2017.
 The expanded album, just titled Live in Vienna, was released through Discipline Global Mobile on 6 April 2018.

 Content

 Live in Vienna was recorded on 1 December 2016 at Museumsquartier in Vienna, Austria.
 The first two discs of Live in Vienna cover the entire first and second sets of the concert.
 The third disc on the original Japanese release was a bonus disc featuring live tracks from King Crimson's 2015 tour of Japan.
-On the main release, the third disc comprises one of the band's first performances of "Fracture" since 1974, two encores from the show in Vienna, and newly sequenced pieces with excerpts from Robert Fripp's soundscapes edited into them.
+On the main release, the third disc comprises one of the band's first performances of "Fracture" since 1974, two encores from the show in Vienna, and newly sequenced pieces with excerpts from Robert Fripp's soundscapes edited into them, in the style of THRaKaTTaK.